microsoft/Flash_University/CLR_via_CSharp/Week1/Week1.md

 ---
 ### C
 - Create a language based off of assembly that humans can write, have it compile into something that a program on the computer can execute
-- Eseentially give full control of the computer to the User
+- Essentially give full control of the computer to the User
 - have functions
 ### C++
 - superset of C with classes